How To #10: 12 Steps To Celebrity Event Sponsorships

 4. Participate In The Red Carpet

-Red carpets with branded step and repeats are a brand’s dream as photographers will cover the celebrity arrivals of any event in detail.
-If there is an opportunity to sponsor the red carpet, and obtain the coveted logo on the step and repeat, brand managers should by all means stretch marketing dollars.
+Red carpets with branded steps and repeats are a brand’s dream as photographers will cover the celebrity arrivals at any event in detail.
+If there is an opportunity to sponsor the red carpet and obtain the coveted logo on the step and repeat, brand managers should by all means stretch marketing dollars.
 These photos go viral, and while the brand’s product will not be seen with the celebrity the overall sponsorship and branding will resonate online for years to come.
-We’ve also seen pictures of so-so talent go big years later, when their careers hit a rise and press clamor for red-carpet worthy images.
+We’ve also seen pictures of so-so talent go big years later when their careers hit a rise and press clamor for red-carpet-worthy images.

 Tyra_Banks_OPPO